-Philadelphia Adjustment of Status Lawyer
+Adjustment of Status Lawyer Philadelphia

-It is a privilege to live in the United States of America; one which many of us are lucky enough to be born into.
-For those not so fortunate, it remains a possibility to reside in America on a temporary basis.
+It is a privilege to live in the United States of America; one which many of us are fortunate enough to be born into.
+For those not so lucky, it remains a possibility to reside in America on a temporary basis.
 However, once that legal basis expires, an individual needs to apply for an adjustment of status in order to stay.
 This procedure allows eligible persons born outside of this country, presently living here legally, to remain in the country on a non-temporary basis, and become a lawful permanent resident.

 With that said, an application for adjustment of status is a complex process.
 There are many pitfalls which may lead to delay or denial of one’s application.
 The Immigration Attorneys at The Law Offices of Greg Prosmushkin, P.C. will assist you, ensuring your application process is handled as smoothly and professionally as possible.